kumahq/kuma-website/app/_src/policies/targetref.md

 #### Writing a `targetRef`

-`targetRef` is a concept borrowed from [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) its usage is fully defined in [MADR 005](https://github.com/kumahq/kuma/blob/master/docs/madr/decisions/005-policy-matching.md).
+`targetRef` is a concept borrowed from [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/) its usage is defined in [MADR 005](https://github.com/kumahq/kuma/blob/master/docs/madr/decisions/005-policy-matching.md) and any changes are documented in [consecutive MADRs](https://github.com/kumahq/kuma/pulls?q=is%3Apr+%22docs%28madr%29%22+targetref).
 Its goal is to select subsets of proxies with maximum flexibility.

 It looks like: